 - Consult with IT experts about a layered approach to securing your computer systems, including firewalls, encryption, web scans, and up-to-date anti-virus software.
 Ensure available software updates are installed promptly.

 - Engage in and provide clinic staff with information security training to instill awareness of cybersecurity threats and routine precautions, such as the importance of strong passwords.
-(The CMPA’s subsidiary, Saegis, offers an online cybersecurity and privacy education program, and some medical organizations offer training programs, such as OntarioMD’s Privacy and Security Training Modules.)
+(Some medical organizations offer training programs, such as OntarioMD’s Privacy and Security Training Modules.)

 - Recognize and avoid phishing scams.
 Never open links or attachments in unsolicited emails.